It helps to understand economic change by comparing stories.

 Naturally the visualization of the soot-covered coal miner is an evocative image of blue collar industry.
 Almost immediately as that image became a tool during the 2016 U.S. Presidential Election, it became a political football.

 To put the size of the coal industry in context, we were reminded that the middling fast food chain Arbys employed more people than the entirety of the coal industry.
-More journalists have lost their jobs than coal miners.
-To understand job losses in news-gathering, researchers asked, are journalists today’s coal miners?
+Turns out, though, more journalists have lost their jobs than coal miners.
+To understand job losses in news-gathering then, researchers asked, are journalists today’s coal miners?

 Like journalism, coal mining involves many layers of employees.
 Do you count the coal-mining company CEO as a coal miner?
 Do you count the CEO of the newspaper company as a journalist?